An Ecological Robustness-Oriented Approach for Power System Network Expansion: Introduction

 \end{itemize}

-Section \ref{sec:formulation} presents related work applying ecological robustness in power network design.
-Section \ref{properties} presents a comprehensive study of ecological robustness applied to power network structure.
-Section \ref{model} introduces the proposed mixed-integer nonlinear optimization problem and the relaxation scheme.
-Section \ref{sec:case} applies the relaxed bio-inspired network expansion to four power grids with 24-, 200-, 500-, and 2000-bus systems respectively.
-Section \ref{results} analyzes the optimized networks regarding network properties, such as robustness, node degree, clustering coefficient, betweenness centrality measures, etc., and system reliability under different levels of contingencies.
-Discussions are in Section \ref{discussion} and Section \ref{sec:conclusion} concludes the paper.
+Section \ref{review} reviews other resilient power network design approaches and introduces the research objective of this work.
+Section \ref{sec:formulation} presents related work on unexpected critical \textit{multi-hazards} in power systems and the background of R\textsubscript{ECO}.
+Section \ref{model} introduces the proposed R\textsubscript{ECO}-oriented approach for improving power system resilience through resilient network design.
+Section \ref{sec:case} applies the R\textsubscript{ECO}-oriented approach to a 24- and a 200-bus system, respectively.
+Section \ref{results} analyzes optimized networks regarding the system reliability under different levels of \textit{N-x} contingencies and network properties.
+More discussions are in Section \ref{discussion}, and Section \ref{sec:conclusion} concludes the paper.